 All in all, the duo serves as an excellent analogy for (the lack of) rationality in consumer psychology.
 When it comes to making financial decisions, we’d all like to think of ourselves as Spocks: smart thinkers who are easily capable of deducting the best option from a set of alternatives.

 In reality, however, we’re a lot more like Kirk.
 Throughout the years, behavioral science has taught us that our preferences and decision making abilities are nowhere near as stable as we’d like them to be, causing a small revolution in marketing and sales departments.
-So, without further ado, it's time to embrace our inner Kirk and debunk the myth of the rational consumer once and for all.

 Who is the Homo Economicus?